Practice Disposition with Flashcards, Spelling and Quizzes

 The noun 'disposition' traces its origins to the Latin word 'dispositio,' which is derived from the verb 'disponere.'
 In Latin, 'dis-' means 'apart' or 'in different directions,' and 'ponere' means 'to place' or 'to arrange.'
 Thus, 'disposition' etymologically refers to the act of arranging or placing things apart or in various directions.
 Over time, its meaning evolved to encompass a person's natural attitude or tendency towards a particular thing, activity, or behavior.
 In this context, 'disposition' implies an inherent arrangement or inclination within an individual's character, highlighting their predisposition or proclivity for certain attitudes or behaviors.

-Find the meaning of disposition
+Find the correct meaning of the noun disposition:

 Try Again!